-When the L.A.
-Times ran a story yesterday about how online universities like WGU use cutting-edge technology to prevent cheating on tests, we ended up having a good conversation on WGU’s Facebook page about what it’s like taking an online exam as a WGU Night Owl.
+The L.A.
+Times ran a story about how online universities like WGU use cutting-edge technology to prevent cheating on online tests, and WGU Night Owls ended up having a good conversation on WGU’s Facebook page about what it’s like taking an online examination.

-The consensus: It’s a very cool—but, at least the first time or two, a very different—experience.
+The consensus: It’s very cool—but, at least the first time or two, it’s a very different experience.

-Biometrics to make sure you’re really who you say you are just seem so high-tech they must be out of a science-fiction movie or something!
-Knowing that someone’s watching you take your test via webcam takes some getting used to.
+There are security measures that ensure you’re who you say you are—some are so high-tech it can make you feel like you’re in a science fiction movie.
+Additionally, knowing that someone’s watching you take your test via webcam takes some getting used to.

 But the best stories come from the unexpected little happenings that cause your online proctor to pause your test and ask you to confirm that you’re not cheating—that there’s not someone else in the room, for example, or that you don’t have hidden notes you’re peeking at.

 The other consensus from Facebookers was that it’s all worth it to ensure that when you pass your assessment, it’s legit—that you have really, honestly proven what you’ve learned.

 - From Amanda: “I had mine stopped because when I am alone I read the questions out loud when I am taking a test on my computer.
 I never realized I was doing it until I literally had my test stopped three times!”

 - From Mary: “I had my proctored exam stopped because I stretched my cramping hand out of camera range.
 Trust me - THEY are watching! :)”

 - From Kay: “I had my test stopped because of an inconsistent rumbling noise that they believed could be someone trying to hum/signal answers.
 I just moved the camera (while on the phone) to show that it was my snoring cat!
 I'm glad that they watch.
 I want my hard work to be worth it!”